tourkaman/PDC-support-web/index.rst

 Welcome to PDC Support!
 =======================================

 This section provides links for help with frequently-raised issues when using PDC resources.
-If you cannot find the information you need in the official documentation, or through a global web search please see `Contact Support <contact_support>`_ below.
+If you cannot find the information you need in the official documentation, or through a global web search please see :ref:`Contact Support <contact_support>` below.
 We are always glad to help, and we also appreciate suggestions for improving our documentation.

 User guide
 ==========